 Join a Club

 It’s very easy to get carried away in the euphoria of your ambition, along with your sparkling new bike and shiny kit.
 But don’t jump in feet first.
-Can you really manage to commute 20 miles a day for the whole week for example?
+Can you really manage to commute 30km a day for the whole week for example?
 Take stock.
 Be realistic with your goals and build your riding up gradually ensuring that you rest adequately in between.
 In doing this you won’t dampen your enthusiasm and burn out, plus you will reap the positive effects of training (however modest) far more efficiently.
 Okay, you’re ready to roll!
 Have fun.